AllTwinkleStars/BankPortal_NodeExpress/tasks.md

 - Add a `div` element below the `h1` that displays each detail of the `user` object on a new line, name, username, phone, email, and address.
 - Below the `div` add a line break, then an anchor element that points to the root URL path and has the text content `Back to Account Summary`.
 - Include `footer.ejs` **Hint: <%- %>**

+## 2.10 - Create the Profile Route

+@app-get-profile-route Back In `app.js` below the account get routes create a `get` route that points at the `/profile` URL path.
+Render the `profile` view and pass an object with the following key value pair:

+- `user: users[0]`

 # Module 03 - Handling Form Data